New for Fall Semester 2020

 3D Printing at the Duderstadt Center

-The Duderstadt Center's Fabrication Studio Lab, also a part of the DMC, has 3D printers that can be used for "Rapid Prototyping."
-This system allows you to take a design, digital sculpture, or almost any other 3D computer model and create a physical prototype of it.
-The 3D printing process can build objects of any complexity and may be used to produce tangible forms of mechanical parts, architectural designs, art work, etc. Learn more about the different 3D printers and services available in the Fabrication Studio.
+A variety of 3D Printers located at the Duderstadt Center's Fabrication Studio allow you to take a 3D design, 3D digital sculpture, or almost any other 3D computer model and tranform it's digital data into a physical object.
+The 3D printing process can build objects at a high level of complexity in a variety of materials which can be used to produce tangible forms of mechanical parts, architectural designs, art work, etc. Learn more about the different 3D printers and services available in the Fabrication Studio.